pallets/flask/docs/quickstart.rst

 .. versionadded:: 0.3

-Sometimes you might be in the situation where you deal with data that should be correct, but actually is not.
-For example you have some client side code that sends an HTTP request to the server, and it's obviously malformed.
-This might be caused by a user tempering with the data, or the client code failed.
-Most the time, it's okay to reply with ``400 Bad Request`` in that situation, but other times it is not and the code has to continue working.
+Sometimes you might be in a situation where you deal with data that should be correct, but actually is not.
+For example you may have some client side code that sends an HTTP request to the server but it's obviously malformed.
+This might be caused by a user tempering with the data, or the client code failing.
+Most of the time, it's okay to reply with ``400 Bad Request`` in that situation, but sometimes that won't do and the code has to continue working.

-Yet you want to log that something fishy happened.
+You may still want to log that something fishy happened.
 This is where loggers come in handy.
 As of Flask 0.3 a logger is preconfigured for you to use.

 Here are some example log calls::